What is Chanukah?

 Following Mattathias’ speech a Jewish man came forward in the sight of all to offer sacrifice upon on the altar in Mode’in.
 When Mattathias saw this, he was filled with zeal and rage…and slew him and kings officials enforcing the sacrifices.
 The editorializing of the author is overt.
 “He acted zealously for the sake of the Torah, as Phineas acted against Zimri, the son of Salom.”
 Following this dramatic act of religious zealotry Mattathias and sons flee to the mountains and draw around them a growing force of resistance to the Syrian-Greek oppression.

 The Maccabees began their campaign by destroying the illicit altars and forcibly circumcising all the uncircumcised babies found within the boundaries of Israel.
 But soon, what started as religious resistance became a full throttle rebellion.
-Judah, Mattathias’ eldest son, leads the rebels to a number of remarkable victories against the Syrian generals.
+Judah, Mattathias’ third son, leads the rebels to a number of remarkable victories against the Syrian generals.
 Philip, the royal commander in Jerusalem, sends for help, but Antiochus IV is busy taxing (and looting) the eastern regions of the Seleucid empire.
 He appoints his young son, Antiochus V as coregent over the western regions of the empire with Lysias, his son’s guardian and chief minister.

 But Lysias is not able to rout Judah and his guerilla army.
 The Hellenizing Jews of Jerusalem, seeing Judah’s military success, begin to get worried about being caught in between and ask Lysias to appeal to the coregent for a negotiated settlement.
 Lysias, impressed by the strength of the resistance brings the question to the young coregent.
 The coregent sends a letter to the Jews offering amnesty to the Jewish fighters, an end to the imposed cult and permission to resume the observance of the Torah if the fighting ceases and the Jews return to their homes.